Smertig/banana/docs/api/tg/methods/edit_message_live_location.rst

    .. cpp:member:: optional_t<string_t> inline_message_id

    Required if chat_id and message_id are not specified.
 Identifier of the inline message

-   .. cpp:member:: float_t latitude

-   Latitude of new location

-   .. cpp:member:: float_t longitude

-   Longitude of new location

    .. cpp:member:: optional_t<float_t> horizontal_accuracy